minimagick/minimagick/README.md

 ```

 MiniMagick knows which options each tool has, so you will get an explicit
-`NoMethodError` if you happen to have mispelled an option.
+`NoMethodError` if you happen to have misspelled an option.

 #### Chaining